joaomicaelocosta/pokedex/README.md

 # Pokedex App

 This project was developed utilizing Nuxt 3, supplemented with TypeScript for type safety and enhanced developer productivity.
 For styling, I leveraged the capabilities of Tailwind CSS.
+Deployed in Vercel: https://pokedex-ten-beta-95.vercel.app

 ## Important Note